-If they fit your topic, trade media should be at the top of your How to Promote My Book brainstorming list.
+If they fit your topic, trade media should be at the top of any How to Promote a Book brainstorming list.
 When you’re building your resume, nothing is too small.
 In fact, lots of seemingly “small” opportunities really stand out when you take the next step to promote your book.

 Media draws media; the more media you do, the more you’ll get.
 In fact, Chicken Soup for the Soul started that way – the authors never turned down a single interview, and that’s how they built their empire.
 Aside from the uplifting books, of course!

-For more tips and information on mastering media to promote your book, don’t forget to give Episodes 11 and 12 of the podcast a listen.
+For more tips and information on how to promote a book, don’t forget to give Episodes 11 and 12 of the podcast a listen.
 And should you need further assistance, don’t hesitate to reach out to discuss how AME can work with you on a successful book marketing and promotion campaign.

 Resources and Downloads